ibm-cloud-docs/containers/cs_versions.md

 ### Version 1.17 (Unsupported)
 {: #cs_v117}

 As of 2 July 2021, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.17](/docs/containers?topic=containers-changelog_archive) are unsupported.
-Version 1.17 clusters cannot receive security updates or support unless they are updated to the next most recent version.
 {: shortdesc}

-[Review the potential impact](/docs/containers?topic=containers-cs_versions#cs_versions) of each Kubernetes version update, and then [update your clusters](/docs/containers?topic=containers-update#update) immediately to the deprecated [Kubernetes 1.18](#cs_v118) version, and then to a supported version such as [Kubernetes 1.19](#cs_v119).
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes, or update the cluster to the next version.
+Review the potential impacts and immediately [update the cluster](/docs/containers?topic=containers-update#update) to continue receiving important security updates and support.

 ### Version 1.16 (Unsupported)
 {: #cs_v116}

 As of 31 January 2021, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.16](/docs/containers?topic=containers-changelog_archive) are unsupported.
-Version 1.15 clusters cannot receive security updates or support.
 {: shortdesc}

-To continue running your apps in {{site.data.keyword.containerlong_notm}}, [create a new cluster](/docs/containers?topic=containers-clusters#clusters) and [copy your deployments](/docs/containers?topic=containers-update_app#copy_apps_cluster) from the unsupported cluster to the new cluster.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes.
+To continue running your apps in {{site.data.keyword.containerlong_notm}}, [make a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.

 ### Version 1.15 (Unsupported)
 {: #cs_v115}

 As of 22 September 2020, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.15](/docs/containers?topic=containers-changelog_archive) are unsupported.
-Version 1.15 clusters cannot receive security updates or support.
 {: shortdesc}

-To continue running your apps in {{site.data.keyword.containerlong_notm}}, [create a new cluster](/docs/containers?topic=containers-clusters#clusters) and [copy your deployments](/docs/containers?topic=containers-update_app#copy_apps_cluster) from the unsupported cluster to the new cluster.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes.
+To continue running your apps in {{site.data.keyword.containerlong_notm}}, [make a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.

 ### Version 1.14 (Unsupported)
 {: #cs_v114}

 As of 31 May 2020, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.14](/docs/containers?topic=containers-changelog_archive) are unsupported.
-Version 1.14 clusters cannot receive security updates or support.
 {: shortdesc}

-To continue running your apps in {{site.data.keyword.containerlong_notm}}, [create a new cluster](/docs/containers?topic=containers-clusters#clusters) and [copy your deployments](/docs/containers?topic=containers-update_app#copy_apps_cluster) from the unsupported cluster to the new cluster.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes.
+To continue running your apps in {{site.data.keyword.containerlong_notm}}, [make a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.

 ### Version 1.13 (Unsupported)
 {: #cs_v113}

 As of 22 February 2020, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.13](/docs/containers?topic=containers-changelog_archive) are unsupported.
-Version 1.13 clusters cannot receive security updates or support.
 {: shortdesc}

-To continue running your apps in {{site.data.keyword.containerlong_notm}}, [create a new cluster](/docs/containers?topic=containers-clusters#clusters) and [copy your deployments](/docs/containers?topic=containers-update_app#copy_apps_cluster) from the unsupported cluster to the new cluster.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes.
+To continue running your apps in {{site.data.keyword.containerlong_notm}}, [make a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.

 ### Version 1.12 (Unsupported)
 {: #cs_v112}

 As of 3 November 2019, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.12](/docs/containers?topic=containers-changelog_archive) are unsupported.
-Version 1.12 clusters cannot receive security updates or support.
 {: shortdesc}

-To continue running your apps in {{site.data.keyword.containerlong_notm}}, [create a new cluster](/docs/containers?topic=containers-clusters#clusters) and [copy your deployments](/docs/containers?topic=containers-update_app#copy_apps_cluster) from the unsupported cluster to the new cluster.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes.
+To continue running your apps in {{site.data.keyword.containerlong_notm}}, [make a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.

 ### Version 1.11 (Unsupported)
 {: #cs_v111}

 As of 20 July 2019, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.11](/docs/containers?topic=containers-changelog_archive) are unsupported.
-Version 1.11 clusters cannot receive security updates or support.
 {: shortdesc}

-To continue running your apps in {{site.data.keyword.containerlong_notm}}, [create a new cluster](/docs/containers?topic=containers-clusters#clusters) and [copy your deployments](/docs/containers?topic=containers-update_app#copy_apps_cluster) from the unsupported cluster to the new cluster.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes.
+To continue running your apps in {{site.data.keyword.containerlong_notm}}, [make a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.

 ### Version 1.10 (Unsupported)
 {: #cs_v110}

 As of 16 May 2019, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.10](/docs/containers?topic=containers-changelog_archive) are unsupported.
-Version 1.10 clusters cannot receive security updates or support.
 {: shortdesc}

-To continue running your apps in {{site.data.keyword.containerlong_notm}}, [create a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes.
+To continue running your apps in {{site.data.keyword.containerlong_notm}}, [make a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.

 ### Version 1.9 (Unsupported)
 {: #cs_v19}

 As of 27 December 2018, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.9](/docs/containers?topic=containers-changelog_archive) are unsupported.
-Version 1.9 clusters cannot receive security updates or support.
 {: shortdesc}

-To continue running your apps in {{site.data.keyword.containerlong_notm}}, [create a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes.
+To continue running your apps in {{site.data.keyword.containerlong_notm}}, [make a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.

 ### Version 1.8 (Unsupported)
 {: #cs_v18}

 As of 22 September 2018, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.8](/docs/containers?topic=containers-changelog_archive) are unsupported.
-Version 1.8 clusters cannot receive security updates or support.
 {: shortdesc}

-To continue running your apps in {{site.data.keyword.containerlong_notm}}, [create a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes.
+To continue running your apps in {{site.data.keyword.containerlong_notm}}, [make a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.

 ### Version 1.7 (Unsupported)
 {: #cs_v17}

 As of 21 June 2018, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.7](/docs/containers?topic=containers-changelog_archive) are unsupported.
-Version 1.7 clusters cannot receive security updates or support.
 {: shortdesc}

-To continue running your apps in {{site.data.keyword.containerlong_notm}}, [create a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes.
+To continue running your apps in {{site.data.keyword.containerlong_notm}}, [make a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.

 ### Version 1.5 (Unsupported)
 {: #cs_v1-5}

 As of 4 April 2018, {{site.data.keyword.containerlong_notm}} clusters that run [Kubernetes version 1.5](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.5.md) are unsupported.
-Version 1.5 clusters cannot receive security updates or support.
 {: shortdesc}

-To continue running your apps in {{site.data.keyword.containerlong_notm}}, [create a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.
+Unsupported clusters are not provided with security and patch updates and are not supported by {{site.data.keyword.cloud_notm}} Support.
+Although your cluster and apps might continue to run for a time, you can no longer create, reload, or take other corrective actions on your cluster master or worker nodes when an issue occurs.
+You can still delete the cluster or worker nodes.
+To continue running your apps in {{site.data.keyword.containerlong_notm}}, [make a new cluster](/docs/containers?topic=containers-clusters#clusters) and [deploy your apps](/docs/containers?topic=containers-app#app) to the new cluster.